 constant ideal at Wentworth.
-It is the custom to make the chapel exercises a daily source of spiritual inspiration for the students.
-The chapel periods are held four days a week at 1 p. m.
+It is the custom to make the chapel exercises a source of spiritual inspiration for the students.
+The chapel periods are held at 1 p. m.

 Physical Training

 It is the object of the school not alone to develop athletes, but to give every boy in school that physical training which he needs.
 Owing to the fact that the life at Wentworth is so regular and so conducive to the best physical development, her teams usually are exceptionally strong.